 Do you breathe through your mouth or nose?

 What works for me may not work for you and vice versa.

 Running properly and more efficiently isn't just about how many miles we run.
 Furthermore, it is about quality versus quantity.
 Remember, specific racing goals require specific forms of training.

 Eating junk food, getting poor sleep and partying on the weekends is not a formula for success in this sport.

 Don't get me wrong.
 Life should be enjoyed and some time away from it all, hanging out with friends is an absolute must.

-It would not only feel awkward but you probably wouldn’t feel as comfortable or in control running in such a way.
-It makes logical sense to do what works best for you.
-Listen to advice, seek knowledge, yes but ultimately do what you feel most comfortable with.
+Furthermore, it makes logical sense to do what works best for you.
+Listen to advice, seek knowledge, but ultimately do what you feel most comfortable with.

 It still goes back to what we have been saying.

 Do you feel more comfortable breathing through your mouth?

 You may be able to to change breathing methods while running comfortably.
 An easy way to see how it feels is simply if you can carry a conversation while you are running.